google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 ### Add Section 1

-The first section of content will contain a bulleted list of features of our products and will also contain a video.
+The first section of content will contain a little more depth with a bulleted list of features of our products and will also contain a video that shows our product working for the user.

 {% include_code _code/addcontent.html section1 %}